vsupapo/DataAnalysis/Dunder_Mifflin_2021_Sales/Power_BI_Dashboard.md

 ### Payment Cycle
 Using the toggle at the top right of the dashboard, view sales data based on account payment cycle.
-Payment cycle for each account can be one of the following properties:
+Payment cycle can be set to:
 - Annual
 - Biweek
 - Month